Home / 4×4 Tours / Sahara Desert / Desert Hike & Tour 7 Days

 SAHARA DESERT HIKING BY FOOT & JEEP TOUR

-With this 7 days circular tour from Marrakech explore the Moroccan Sahara Desert by hiking and 4×4 jeep tour.
-Cross the Atlas mountain range at its two most renowned high passes, each above 2000m, the Tichka and Test passes.
+With this 7 days circular tour from Marrakech explore the Moroccan Sahara Desert by hiking and 4×4 tour.
+Cross the Atlas mountain range at its two most renowned high passes, each above 2000m, the Tizi n Tichka and Tizi n Test passes.
 Enjoy Morocco’s southern hospitality in characterful kasbah guest houses.
-A great introduction to Morocco’s outdoors for those who wish to combine desert hiking, and camping off the beaten path, with comfortable rural accommodation.
+A great introduction to Morocco’s outdoors for those who wish to combine desert hiking and camping off the beaten path, with comfortable rural accommodation.
+The trip may be extended by staying at Ouirgane in the Atlas mountains, before returning to Marrakech.

 Click on the images to enlarge / © Images courtesy of R. Fiserova & Wild Morocco

 Drive from Marrakech towards the UNESCO Site of Ait Ben Haddou.
 Gaining altitude after leaving the plain of Marrakech, eventually traverse the High Atlas Mountains via the Tichka Pass (at 2260m), offering some exhilarating driving via lush valleys and traditional pise villages.
 After the pass, take the route to Telouet (visit the Kasbah Glaoua there) and then follow the course of the beautiful Ounila Valley*, in the foothills, to reach Ait Ben Haddou.
 Ait Ben Haddou is essentially a living museum, comprising numerous ksar (series of earth dwellings) and has been used as the backdrop in many international films.
 You will overnight close to Ait Ben Haddou, in a restored kasbah guest-house.
 We propose Kasbah Ellouze.
-A more luxurious option (at additional rate) would be the Ksar Ighnda.
-Both properties nestle within the walls of villages.
+An alternative option would be the Riad Caravane.
+Both properties nestle within small hamlets.

 *The route of the Ounila Valley was part of the main caravan trade route to Marrakech, from sub-Saharan Africa, and when the High Atlas were crossed at the Telouet Pass (centuries before the French constructed the road used today, across the Tichka Pass).